East River Tunnels: Later years

 The East River Tunnels were flooded with 14 e6gal of water during Hurricane Sandy in 2012.
 Even after the tunnels were drained, corrosion continued to occur inside the tunnels, and the signal systems broke down with increasing frequency compared to before the storm.
 Amtrak, which owns the tunnels, originally proposed to start repairing the tunnels in 2019 at a cost of $1 billion, with each tunnel being closed for two years.
 However, due to delays in the East Side Access project (which would give LIRR riders a second direct route into Manhattan via the 63rd Street Tunnel), Amtrak later pushed back the start date of the East River Tunnels' reconstruction to 2025, and increased the construction time to four years.
 In April 2023, Amtrak launched a request for qualifications for contractors to repair the tunnels.

 Amtrak hired Skanska E-J ERT Joint Venture in July 2024 to repair the tunnels for about $1.6 billion.
 The next year, Amtrak proposed shuttering the two non-LIRR tubes, lines 1 and 2, entirely for more than a year.
 One tube at a time would be closed for 13 months each; the closure was to start on May 9, 2025, but was pushed back by two weeks.
 City and state officials asked Amtrak to close the affected tubes only during nights and weekends, stating that a 24/7 closure would reduce operational flexibility, but Amtrak rejected these plans.
 Construction work began on May 23, 2025.
+The first phase of the project to repair line 2 was completed on August 17, 2026; the second phase to repair line 1 will start in late 2026.